MileHacker Logo

 Winter Season May-September

-• Closures or limited hours common due to reduced tourist numbers.
+• Closures or limited hours common due to reduced number of visitors.

-• Plan activities accordingly if visiting during these months.
+• Plan activities accordingly if visiting at this time of year.

-• Lower tourist numbers can mean fewer crowds.
+• Lower tourist figures can mean fewer crowds.

 Banking & Holiday Tips